needle-mirror/com.unity.polyspatial.visionos/Documentation~/ShaderGraph.md

 ## Texture Limitations
 When sampling textures in shader graphs, note that the sampler state (filter, wrap modes) associated with the texture itself is ignored.
 Instead, you must use the `Sampler State` node to control how the texture is sampled if you want to use a mode other than the default (linear filtering, repeat wrap mode).

+## Coordinate Space Notes
+There are two caveats to be aware of when converting between coordinate spaces in shader graphs.
+Because content is transformed according to the [Volume Camera](VolumeCamera.md), the "world space" geometry returned within a shader graph will not match that of the simulation scene.
+Furthermore, visionOS is currently inconsistent with regards to the geometry it returns and the transformation matrices it supplies.

+### Retrieving the Geometry of the Source Scene
+To obtain positions, normals, tangents, or bitangents in the world space of the simulation scene, use the `Position`, `Normal Vector`, `Tangent Vector`, or `Bitangent Vector` nodes with `Space`: `World`, then transform them using the `PolySpatial Volume to World` node with a `Transform` appropriate to the type (typically `Position` for positions and `Direction` for the rest, which will be normalized after transformation).

+### Notes on Transform and Transformation Matrix Nodes in VisionOS
+The matrices returned by the `Transformation Matrix` node and used by the `Transform` node are obtained directly from visionOS and currently assume a world space that does not match either the simulation scene or the output of the `Position`, `Normal Vector`, `Tangent Vector`, or `Bitangent Vector` nodes.
+The "world space" output of those nodes is relative to the transform of the output volume--that is, it does not change when a bounded app volume is dragged around.
+The `Transform` and `Transformation Matrix` nodes, on the other hand, assume a world space that is shared between all app volumes.
+To get geometry in this world space, use the geometry (e.g., `Position`) node with `Space`: `Object` and transform it with the `Transform` node set to `From`: `Object` and `To`: `World`.

 ## Shader Graph Nodes
 The following tables show the [current support status for Shader Graph nodes](https://docs.unity3d.com/Packages/com.unity.shadergraph@latest?subfolder=/manual/Built-In-Blocks.html) in PolySpatial for visionOS including a list of supported nodes and their various caveats.